cgroll/research_tools/src/git.md

 **Be careful:**

-If other people did build some changes on your history, you might delete some old commits that is required by their work.
+If other people did build some changes on your history, you might delete some old commits that are required by their work.

 . . .